bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-add.md

         ]
     );

-    // Handle response from Bitrix24
+    // Handling the response from Bitrix24
     if ($result['error']) {
         echo 'Error: '.$result['error_description'];
     } else {